Grow Thyself

 Territorial gains

-- Key events included raids on settlements like the Raid of Deerfield in 1704, a failed English siege of Seige of St. Augustine in 1792, and retaliatory attacks on both sides.
+- Key events included raids on settlements like the Raid of Deerfield in 1704, a failed English battle called the Seige of St. Augustine in 1792, and retaliatory attacks on both sides.

 - There was also a failed French/Spanish attack on Charles Town in 1706 when a combined Spanish and French force from Havana attacked Charles Town, South Carolina, but was repelled by colonial forces.